psatler/reactjs-github-app/README.md

 The application consumes the REST Github API and display some pieces of information about the repositories inserted by the user.

+It displays the list of issues of a given repository added by the user.
+The documentation for the github issues can be found [here](https://developer.github.com/v3/issues/).

 ## Features

 - ESLint, Prettier, EditorConfig